-In almost every job, technological determination has a vital role to make it easier for humans, including social media.
+In almost every job, technological advancement plays a vital role in making it easier for humans, including social media.
 Today, there is a diminution of solidarity, which is contradictory to the "concept of caring".
-People-Users are increasingly indifferent, sometimes selfish abnormally, and exaggerate when they come into contact with posts on social media, thus triggering hacking by irresponsible individuals to achieve certain advantages.
-This paper dedicates to investigating discriminatory actions against lecturers in the Faculty of ABC-University of XYZ who use Facebook and WhatsApp to show off all the luxuries of life.
-Through the experimental-qualitative, the sample invited "social climbing" lecturers who experienced material and non-material losses.
-This study describes that respondents who experienced material impacts due to hacking were more dominant than those who suffered nonmaterial losses.
-Most judged that the hacking addressed to n-respondents was triggered by a dominant intensity on social media, rather than going about their daily routines.
-However, in the long term, lecturers express their attitude to improve integrity as an academic community.
-Recognizing this reality, the practical implications of regulation and Comment [i-[1]: The topic of your draft is interesting and might go for further processing.
-Y as we are improving the standard of our publicati to meet the requirement for internationalization, we would like to suggest that your draft be edited and proofread by an English professional before submit your manuscript to reviewers.
+Users are increasingly indifferent, sometimes selfish, and exaggerate when they come into contact with posts on social media, thus triggering hacking by irresponsible individuals to achieve certain advantages.
+This paper is dedicated to investigating discriminatory actions against lecturers in the Faculty of ABC-University of XYZ who use Facebook and WhatsApp to show off all the luxuries of life.
+Through the experimental-qualitative design, the sample invited "social climbing" lecturers who experienced material and non-material losses.
+This study describes that respondents who experienced material impacts due to hacking were more dominant than those who suffered non-material losses.
+Most judged that the hacking addressed to respondents was triggered by a dominant intensity on social media rather than going about their daily routines.
+However, in the long term, lecturers express their attitude toward improving integrity as an academic community.
+Recognizing this reality, the practical implications of regulation and lawlessness in cyberspace need to be enforced.
+In addition, these findings also set the agenda for future studies.